linode/docs/docs/guides/development/python/how-to-slice-strings-using-python/index.md

 ---
 slug: how-to-slice-and-index-strings-in-python
 author:
-  name: Linode Community
+  name: Jeff Novotny
-  email: docs@linode.com
-description: 'Learn how to slice and index strings in Python 3 to isolate specific characters.'
+description: 'In Python, strings can be manipulated using built-in string methods.
+In this guide, learn how to slice and index strings in Python 3 to isolate specific characters.'
-og_description: 'Learn how to slice and index strings in Python 3 to isolate specific characters.'
 keywords: ['Python slice string','Python string index','How to slice a string in python','Python slice string from end']
 tags: ['python']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-11-05
+published: 2022-01-28
 modified_by:
   name: Linode
 title: "How to Slice and Index Strings in Python"